ArchanaRohilla/Stocks_Analysis/README.md

 ## Project Overview
 In this project, analysis of “green” stocks has been conducted by comparing values for the years of 2017 and 2018.
 By creating a macro, the process is automated and scalable.
-With the press of a button, the ticker, total volume, starting price and ending price are displayed and evaluated for profitability.
+With the press of a button; the ticker, total volume, starting price and ending price are displayed and evaluated for profitability.

 ## Tools
 Excel, VBA

 ## Summary

-- Formatted the output sheet on the “All Stocks Analysis” worksheet.
-The macro name is “AllStocksAnalysisRefactor”.
+- Refer to the “All Stocks Analysis” worksheet.
+The respective macro name is “AllStocksAnalysisRefactor”.

 - From the stock’s analysis of the year 2018, it is found that except “ENPH” and “RUN” all other stocks are not performing well.